davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the cumulative sales amount up to a selected month in a report or dashboard.
 Here’s a breakdown of what it does in simple business terms:

-1. **Identify the Selected Month**:
-   - The code starts by determining which month is currently selected in the visual (like a chart or table).
-It uses `MAX('DimDate'[MonthNumberOfYear])` to find the highest month number that has been selected.
-For example, if the user has selected data up to March, `SelectedMonth` will be 3.
+1. **Identify the Selected Month**: The code starts by determining which month is currently selected in the visual (like a chart or table).
+It does this by finding the maximum value of the `MonthNumberOfYear` from the `DimDate` table.
+This means if you are looking at data for March, the `SelectedMonth` would be 3.

-2. **Calculate Cumulative Sales**:
+2. **Calculate Cumulative Sales**: The main goal of this measure is to calculate the total sales amount from the beginning of the year up to and including the selected month.

+3. **Use of CALCULATE and FILTER**:
-   - The `CALCULATE` function is then used to compute the total sales amount (`SUM(vw_Timesheet[SalesAmount])`).
-This means it will sum up all the sales figures from the `vw_Timesheet` table.
+   - The `CALCULATE` function is used to change the context in which the data is evaluated.
+In this case, it’s summing up the `SalesAmount` from the `vw_Timesheet` table.

-3. **Filter for Relevant Months**:
-   - The `FILTER` function is applied to ensure that only the sales from the months that are less than or equal to the selected month are included in the calculation.
-The `ALLSELECTED('DimDate')` part ensures that the filter respects any other selections made in the report, such as year or other date filters.

-4. **Final Result**:
-   - The result of this measure is the total sales amount for all months up to and including the selected month.
-For instance, if the selected month is March, it will sum the sales from January, February, and March.
+   - The `FILTER` function is applied to the `DimDate` table to include all months that are less than or equal to the `SelectedMonth`.
+This means if March is selected, it will include sales from January, February, and March.

+4. **ALLSELECTED Function**: The `ALLSELECTED` function ensures that any filters applied to the `DimDate` table (like year or other slicers) are respected while still allowing the measure to consider all months up to the selected month.

+### Summary:
-In summary, this DAX measure calculates the total sales accumulated from the beginning of the year up to the month that the user has selected, allowing for a clear view of sales performance over time.
+In summary, this DAX measure calculates the total sales from the start of the year up to the month that the user has selected in the visual.
+This allows users to see how sales have accumulated over time, providing valuable insights into sales performance for the selected period.

 **`MSR_Cumulative_Revenue`**